finalburnneo/FBNeo/src/burner/libretro/README.md

 ## Background

 FinalBurn Neo (also referred to as FBNeo or FBN) is a multi-system emulator (Arcade, consoles and computers) under active development.
 Unlike MAME it's more focused on playability and advanced features than preservation.
-It is the follow-up of FinalBurn and FinalBurn Alpha emulators.
+It is the follow-up of the FinalBurn and FinalBurn Alpha emulators.
 The libretro core provides wide compatibility with platforms and features supported by libretro.

 ## Difference from MAME